 FF can be viewed as a special case of a GAN in which every hidden layer of the discriminative network makes its own greedy decision about whether the input is positive or negative so there is no need to backpropagate to learn the discriminative model.
-There is also no need to backpropagate to learn the discriminative model.
-There is also no need to backpropagate to learn the generative model because instead of learning its own hidden representations, it just reuses the representations learned by the discriminative model16.
+There is also no need to backpropagate to learn the generative model because instead of learning its own hidden representations, it just reuses the representations learned by the discriminative model.
 The only thing the generative model has to learn is how to convert those hidden representations into generated data and if this is done using a linear transformation to compute the logits of a softmax no backpropagation is required.
 One advantage of using the same hidden representations for both models is that it eliminates the problems that arise when one model learns too fast relative to the other model.
 It also eliminates mode collapse.

-6.3 Relationship to contrastive methods that compare representations of two different image crops
+5.3 Relationship to contrastive methods that compare representations of two different image crops